 In the firms we support, litigation practices tend to generate more billable hours than transactional practices, although not always.
 Within these litigation practices, the ability to produce billable hours also differs.
-Firms that impose caps on billable hours are usually trying to mute the temptation of billing clients for low value work.
+Firms that implement policies on capping billable hours are usually trying to mute an attorney's temptation to bill clients for low-value work.

 Some of the consequences may include one or more of the following:

-- Partners and senior lawyers performing lower level work, which can result in diminished value to clients;
+- Partners and senior lawyers performing lower-level work, which can result in a diminished value to clients;

 - A lack of time for developing better client relationships and more profitable work;

 - Reduced opportunities for individual and team lawyer development;